Abstract:

 Information and Knowledge Resources

-There is a need to facilitate the internalisation of the concept of good urban governance, in order to build understanding and capacity at the local level, by developing a range of information and knowledge resources to assist us in these processes.
+There is a need to facilitate the internalization of the concept of good urban governance, in order to build understanding and capacity at the local level, by developing a range of information and knowledge resources to assist us in these processes.
 Guidelines, checklists and benchmarks need to be developed that will guide in the application of good urban governance.

 Training sessions, short-term courses and on-the-job education need to be organized in order to ensure professional development of urban officials and of the general public they interact with and serve.
 Dialogues also need to be initiated amongst various local stakeholders on good urban governance